 Casey was weeping when she told Deja about the incident, "I asked her, 'How, Mom?
 How you gonna do it?
-What if you can't write or phone me; what if they don't have phones there, or paper?"
+You can't write or phone me; they don't have phones there, or even paper?"

-I was thinking about the possibility of communicating across the great divide when a well-known political figure appeared on the television on the wall behind Deja's head.
+I was sitting there thinking about the possibility of communicating across the great divide when a well-known political figure appeared on the television on the wall behind Deja's head.
 I absentmindedly said something derogatory about the politician.
 I had forgotten the one rule we had about conversing which was never talk about politics.
 We were both tired after coming from the hospital and visiting my mom who had fallen and broken her hip.
-In a matter of seconds, we went from talking and laughing amicably into a full scale political argument.
+In a matter of seconds, we went from talking and laughing amicably into full-scale political savagery.

 "I'm your father.
 I brought your ass into this world, and it wasn't so that you can tell me in a crowded restaurant at the top of your damn voice, what I can and I cannot say. . . .
 Be safe going home."
 And just like that I was out of there but not before unleashing my ire on the fat, bald headed man staring through the colorful flowers and the green ferns that sat upon the divider wall, "Eat your Goddamn beans, asshole."